alex-windett/phantom/readme.md

 ## Compilation and minification
 Webpack was used as a build tool to assist development and production.
 All assets have been minified for production, with Sass being passed through webpack scss loader and JavaScript with the JS loader.
 I have attempted to use Google Closure Compiler, however, ran into some issues.

+## Hosting
+The app is hosted via Heroku as a static index.html page

 ## Limitations